 Home / Publications / About

-Many of our community contests today start with good intentions aimed at rewarding talent, encouraging participation, supporting it, and funding awards transparently, yet a growing trend, 'pay-to-vote', raises a quiet fiqh question.
+Many of our community contests today start with good intentions aimed at rewarding talent, encouraging participation, supporting it, and funding awards transparently, yet a growing trend, 'pay-to-vote', raises a quiet fiqh (Islamic jurisprudence) question.
 While Islām commands and preaches lending support to one another, it becomes a necessity to answer the potent jurisprudential question: when does supporting become maysir (gambling)?
-The concept of a pay-to-vote or pay-to-vote arrangement is simply paying a certain amount of money to be eligible to vote for your favourite constant.
-By the arrangement, if voters pay, one wins.
+The concept of a pay-to-vote or pay-to-vote arrangement is simply paying a certain amount of money to be eligible to cast vote for your favourite contestant.
+By the arrangement, if voters pay, one of the contestants wins and the others.
 Notably, the prize or award to be won comes from those payments gathered from all supporters.
 Hence, the poser: if the arrangement is such, are we unknowingly recreating the very gambling (maysir) Islām strictly forbids?
 While the intent is to honour merit, the mechanisms warrant scrutiny under Islamic law.
 This written piece concisely examines why Islamic jurists classify pay-to-vote schemes as a modern form of maysir (gambling) and what halāl (lawful) alternatives exist.

 It is clear that a major reason behind pay-to-vote is financing.
 Yet, the Qur'ān is not silent on such affairs (see Q6 vs 38, Al-An'ām).
-The Qur-ān in Chapter 5 vs 2 (Surah Al-Māidah) commands lending support in righteousness and forbids lending support in activities sanctioned by the Shari'ah.
+The Qur-ān in Chapter 5 vs 2 (Surah Al-Māidah) commands lending support in righteousness and forbids lending support in activities prohibited by the Shari'ah.
 Apparently, pay-to-vote is gradually gaining popularity in the contemporary world due to its viability in raising funds for its purpose.
-The question remains whether it is a praiseworthy arrangement or otherwise.
+The question remains whether it is a praiseworthy arrangement or blameworthy under the lense of Islamic law.
 To determine this, understanding the structure of pay-to-vote becomes essential.
-In addition to the description already given in the introduction, the structure is straightforward: contestants lobby for votes, each voter contributes a nominal fee such as fifty (50) naira, and the pooled funds are used to procure the award or prize for the winner.
-It is a pay-based contest by supporters (though not directly by the contestants themselves) aiming at drawing the prize or award target to a specific contestant.
+In addition to the description already given in the introduction, the structure is straightforward: contestants lobby for votes, each voter pays a nominal fee such as fifty (50) naira, and the pooled funds are used to procure the award or prize for the winner.
+It is a pay-based contest by supporters (though not directly by the contestants themselves) aiming at drawing the prize or award target to a specific contestant or contestants at the end of the contest.
 While a contest (musābaqah) is allowed to some extent under the Shari’ah, the process or processes involved must be Shari'ah-compliant.
 It must be free from ribā, harām subject matter and maysir (gambling), which includes gharar (uncertainty).
 The presence of any of these in any contractual arrangement and engagement nullifies any outcome from it.
 Hence, while lending support to others, it should be free from ribā, maysir and harām-based dealings.

 يَآأَيُّهَا ٱلَّذِينَ ءَامَنُوٓاْ إِنَّمَا ٱلۡخَمۡرُ وَٱلۡمَيۡسِرُ وَٱلۡأَنصَابُ وَٱلۡأَزۡلَٰمُ رِجۡسࣱ مِّنۡ عَمَلِ ٱلشَّيۡطَٰنِ فَٱجۡتَنِبُوهُ لَعَلَّكُمۡ تُفۡلِحُونَ